A Decomposition Analysis of Diffusion Over a Large Network: Inference on the Relational Diffusion

 \subsection{Asymptotic Theory}

-For the asymptotic results, we use the following set of assumptions.
+For the asymptotic validity of the confidence interval $\mathbb{C}_{1-\alpha}$, we use the following set of assumptions.

-\begin{assumption}[Nondegeneracy] There exists a small $c>0$ such that the following is satisfied for all $n\geq 1$ and all $S \subset \mathbb{S}$,
+\begin{assumption}[Nondegeneracy] There exists a small $c_2 >0$ such that the following is satisfied for all $n\geq 1$ and all $S \subset \mathbb{S}$,

 \end{assumption} Assumption \ref{assump: non deg} requires the nondegeneracy of the distribution of the test statistics.
-This condition requires that the randomness of $q_i$ (conditional on $\mathcal{F}$) do not disappear as $n \rightarrow \infty$.
-As this degeneracy seems highly unlikely in finite samples in practice, it appears to be reasonable to rely on this assumption in deriving the first order asymptotic distribution theory.
+This condition requires that the randomness of $q_i$ (conditional on $\mathcal{F}$) does not disappear as $n \rightarrow \infty$.
+Since it is unlikely in practice that the finite sample conditional distribution (given $\mathcal{F}$) of

-We require conditions for the observed graph $G$.
-Instead of imposing conditions on the graphs directly, we express the conditions in terms of link formation probabilities as in \cite{He/Song:21:WP}.